Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 Trainer Callbacks and arguments with class type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A very important argument of the :class:`~lightning.pytorch.trainer.trainer.Trainer` class is the ``callbacks``.
-In contrast to simpler arguments that take numbers or strings, ``callbacks`` expects a list of instances of subclasses of :class:`~lightning.pytorch.callbacks.Callback`.
+A very important argument of the :class:`~lightning_pytorch.trainer.trainer.Trainer` class is the ``callbacks``.
+In contrast to simpler arguments that take numbers or strings, ``callbacks`` expects a list of instances of subclasses of :class:`~lightning_pytorch.callbacks.Callback`.
 To specify this kind of argument in a config file, each callback must be given as a dictionary, including a ``class_path`` entry with an import path of the class and optionally an ``init_args`` entry with arguments to use to instantiate.
 Therefore, a simple configuration file that defines two callbacks is the
 following: